samuelventura/athasha/HOWTO.md

 ## Simplifications

 - Client side logs are most valuable for devices failing to connect so no need to cache the logs for troubleshooting, just show those generated after client connects.
+- Last status is what matters.
+Timestamps are not really neaded and must be server side for first render to be in sync.
+- No need to show updated status in first render.
+Blue enabled is ok.

 ## Research